Guatemala

 U.S. Litigation: U.T. v.
 Bondi

 Transfers of third country nationals began on October 10, 2025, when three Hondurans were transferred from the United States to Guatemala and from there to Honduras.
-These transfers seem to have occurred outside the parameters of an Asylum Cooperative Agreement (ACA) between the United States and Guatemala, which has not yet been implemented as of December 5.
+These transfers seem to have occurred outside the parameters of an Asylum Cooperative Agreement (ACA) between the United States and Guatemala, which has not yet been implemented as of early 2026.
+Since fall 2025 outside the parameters of the ACA agreement, approximately 245 Hondurans, Salvadorans, Mexicans, and Nicaraguans were sent to Guatemala—including those who were denied the chance to seek asylum at the U.S.-Mexico border.
+Those sent outside of the ACA are processed in Guatemala and promptly returned by the Guatemalan government to their countries of origin.

 President Arévalo stated that this is not a “safe third country agreement,” but rather an “exchange of notes” designed to facilitate the “dignified and safe return” of Guatemalans and Central Americans through Guatemala.